-A nonprofit corporation and independent licenses of the Blue Cross and Blue Shield Association PPO
+A nonprofit corporation and independent licensee of the Blue Cross and Blue Shield Association Coverage for: Individual/Family | Plan Type: PPO

 The Summary of Benefits and Coverage (SBC) document will help you choose a health plan.
 The SBC shows you how you and the plan would share the cost for covered health care services.
 NOTE: Information about the cost of this plan (called the premium) will be provided separately.